 Statz first broke in with the New York Giants in 1919, on July 30.
 He was a graduate of Holy Cross College in Worcester, Massachusetts, where the family moved when he was 12 years old.
 His father, John, was a machinist, born in Wisconsin from two parents who had come to the United States from Germany.
 At the time Jigger started in the majors, his father was a master mechanic with the South Works of American Steel and Wire Company of Worcester.
 Arnold’s mother, Sarah (Tooman) Statz, was also born in the Badger state; both of her parents were from Ireland.
 Arnold was born on October 20, 1897, in Waukegan, Illinois, north of Chicago and not far from the Wisconsin state line.
-He was the middle of three children – Margaret was two years older and Mary was about 18 months younger.
+He was one of five children – Margaret was two years older and Mary was about 18 months younger.
+He also had two younger sisters, Helen and Anita, and a younger brother, John.
 Arnold was named after his uncle Arnold, another machinist and John’s brother, who lived in the house.
 As he raised his own family later in life, Arnold named three of his children after his sisters and himself.

 Before moving to Worcester, the Statz family had apparently lived very briefly in Alabama and young Arnold picked up the nickname Chigger, which became transformed the way nicknames sometimes do to become Jigger.
 [Los Angeles Times, November 1, 1939]